How Independent Pharmacies Can Offer Med Tracking Through RTM

 pharmacy medication adherence programs

-In rural communities, independent pharmacists are often the unsung healthcare heroes, serving as accessible points of contact, and sometimes the only, ones for patients navigating complex medication regimens.
-With the introduction of pharmacy medication adherence programs through remote therapeutic monitoring (RTM), pharmacists can enhance patient care and be reimbursed for the diligent work they’re already doing.
+In rural communities, independent pharmacists many times are unsung healthcare heroes.
+They are sometimes the only accessible points of contact for patients managing complex medication regimens.
+With pharmacy medication adherence programs available through remote therapeutic monitoring (RTM), pharmacists can support patient care and be reimbursed for the hard work they’re already doing.

-In this article, we explain how RTM, coupled with medication adherence tracking tools, can help improve medication adherence adherence in independent pharmacy settings.
+In this article, we explain how RTM medication adherence tracking tools can help improve medication adherence in an independent pharmacy setting.

 Pharmacy Medication Adherence Programs for Rural Areas

-Managing chronic conditions in rural areas is a big challenge in healthcare.
-Limited access to healthcare facilities means patients lean heavily on their local pharmacists.
-Engaging patients in patients following medication regimens is still one of the biggest challenges that drive poor health outcomes and unnecessary hospital visits.
+Managing chronic conditions in rural areas is a challenge.
+Limited access to healthcare facilities means patients lean heavily on community pharmacists.
+Engaging patients so they follow medication regimens is another big challenge.
+Improper management of medication can lead to poor health outcomes and unnecessary hospital visits.

-These numbers are exactly why pharmacy medication adherence programs are becoming mission-critical in the world of value-based care.
+These numbers are one reason why pharmacy medication adherence programs have become mission-critical innitiatives in value-based care.

-Research Reinforces the Need for Structured Adherence Support
+Research Reinforces a Need for Structured Adherence Support

-Research shows that some pharmacists are undergoing several days of training on how to work with patients on medication adherence with manual tools.
-This further supports the value of pharmacy medication adherence programs paired with RTM.
+Many pharmacists now undergo several days of training on how to work with patients on improving medication adherence.
 By using objective, passive medication management tools, pharmacists can document adherence consistently, intervene earlier, and qualify for Medicare reimbursement.

-A 2025 systematic review published in the International Journal for Equity in Health found that pharmacist-led interventions, especially when delivered in collaboration with community health workers, can positively impact medication adherence among patients managing chronic conditions such as diabetes, hypertension, and COPD.
-Three of the studies showed improvements, and highlights that many pharmacists are already playing a critical role in supporting adherence.
+A 2025 systematic review published in the International Journal for Equity in Health found that pharmacist-led interventions delivered in collaboration with community health teams, can positively impact medication adherence among patients with diabetes, hypertension, and COPD.
+Three of the studies showed improvements, indicating that many pharmacists are already playing a strong role in supporting adherence.
 But many are doing it without structured tools, formal programs, or sustainable reimbursement pathways.

 Smart Tools Supporting Pharmacy Medication Adherence Programs

 Remote therapeutic monitoring gives healthcare providers the ability to monitor patients’ medication adherence remotely.
-Medicare reimburses for remote therapeutic medication adherence programs for musculoskeletal and respiratory conditions.
-Through FDA-cleared medical devices, pharmacists can collect non-physiological data like medication usage patterns, pill compartment opening, and refilling events and step in when things go off track.
+At present.
+Medicare reimburses for RTM medication adherence programs for musculoskeletal and respiratory conditions.
+Through FDA-cleared medical devices, pharmacists can collect non-physiological data like medication usage patterns, pill compartment opening, and refilling events and step in if patients go off track with their medication schedules.

 Adherium Hailie® Sensors: Inhaler Monitoring Made Simple